 - Strict Federal guidelines dicated by the National Science Foundation, based on information provided in the FAFSA form

-Apply online to become a Chemistry Scholar - Review of applications will begin January 15 and continue through June 1 (for scholarships beginning the following fall semester).
-Priority will be given to applications recived by January 15.
+Apply online to become a Chemistry Scholar - Review of applications will begin March 1, 2019 and continue through June 1, 2019 (for scholarships beginning 2019-20 academic year).
+Priority will be given to applications recived by March 1.
 Completion of the online Free Application for Federal Student Aid (FAFSA) is also required for all applicants.
 Access the FAFSA at www.fafsa.ed.gov.

 Chemistry Scholars Scholarship Eligibility Criteria